KunjShah95/CPP-COMPLETE-COURSE/README.md

 Usage
 Launch the application.
 Code Structure
+Bank Class:
-Bank Class: Contains methods for setting account details, showing account information, depositing, withdrawing, and checking balance.
+ Contains methods for setting account details, showing account information, depositing, withdrawing, and checking balance.
+Main Function:
-Main Function: Provides a menu-driven interface for user interaction.
+Provides a menu-driven interface for user interaction.
 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.
+License
-LicenseThis project is licensed under the MIT License - see the LICENSE  file for details.
+This project is licensed under the MIT License - see the LICENSE  file for details.
 AcknowledgmentsInspired by various online resources and tutorials.Thanks to the open-source community for their contributions.